LeonardoEmili/bachelor-degree-thesis/README.md

-# Thesis-TFA
-My thesis for the TFA @Sapienza.
+A repository holding the slides and the thesis for my bachelor's degree (TFA) at Sapienza, Università di Roma.